yunusemreayhan/authMicroService/README.md

 # how to unittest

-make test
+make unit_test

-# how to integration test
+# how to component test

-./test/integration/simple_auth_calls.py
+make component_test